PositivePlusOne/PP1/README.md

 Use the below commands while signed into Firebase:
 1) `fvm flutter build web -t lib/main_simulation.dart`
 2) `firebase deploy --only hosting target:sim`

+## FAQS and Debugging

+### I cannot attch my node debugger to Firebase Functions
+There is a known bug for this here: `https://github.com/firebase/firebase-tools/issues/4166`.
+You can fix it by downgrading `firebase-tools`.